andymcmillan/andymcmillan/forsale.md

 ## I’m selling my bicycle.
 I had a beautiful single-speed bicycle custom built by Mission Bicycle in August 2012.
 It has sat in my studio, basically unused, since clearing customs.
 You can [check out the specification](http://goodonpaper.com/bicycle), or [email me](mailto:andy@goodonpaper.com) if you’re interested.

-## I’m selling my London’s Kerning print
-(**Update: sold!**) Beautiful (first edition!)
-1015mm x 1530mm map typographic map of London designed by [NB](http://www.nbstudio.co.uk/our-work/londons-kerning) for the International Society of Typographic Designers. £100, sold framed.
-[Read more about the piece](http://www.nbstudio.co.uk/shop/lkposter), or [email me if you’re interested](mailto:andy@goodonpaper.com).

-## I’m selling my cinema display.
+## I’m selling my whiteboard.
-(**Update: sold!**) I bought a 27” Apple Cinema Display (Thunderbolt model) for my studio at the start of last year.
-It’s been well looked after since, not a dent or scratch.
-RRP £899, all yours for £500 (ono), [email me](mailto:andy@goodonpaper.com) if you’re interested.
-Oh, it’s in it’s original box too.
+It’s an aluminum frame magnetic whiteboard, 1m x 1.5m / 3.2 ft x 4.9 ft.
+In immaculate condition.
+Purchased from Viking Direct for £90 not too long ago, yours for £40.
+[Email me](mailto:andy@goodonpaper.com) if you’re interested.